-Through mixed age classes of no more than 2 year groups, our pupils access the National Curriculum 2014.
+Through mixed age classes of mainly 2 year groups, our pupils access the National Curriculum 2014.
 We have a two year rolling programme which is divided into 6 terms, created as a team by our subject leaders to ensure progression in all subjects from year one to year six.
 Children in reception comply with Early Years Foundation Stage Curriculum (see separate policy) and follow the same principles.
 Each term is headed with contrasting concepts (eg systems and survival) and a big idea (eg. We need systems for survival).
 Whole class discussions take place regarding what pupils know already and what they wonder.
 From this, children construct their lines of inquiry according to their interests and begin their research.
 Each line of inquiry has a cycle which is covered over approximately 2 weeks.
 Pupils have opportunity to transfer key knowledge to long term memory through presenting their work at the end of the inquiry cycle.
-The cycle of inquiry, after being introduced to the big idea, is as follows: Tuning in - generating lines of inquiry, what I know and what I wonder Finding out - researching
+The cycle of inquiry, after being introduced to the big idea, is as follows: